Visitors please be aware of the following restrictions:

 Visits will only be allowed on compassionate grounds for care and support and at an agreed time arranged with the Nurse Unit Manager.
 Compassionate visits for care and support include:

-• If a resident or patient is receiving end of life care
+- If a resident is receiving end of life care

-• Where the visit forms part of the resident or patient care plan such as active assistance with meals, or active assistance with behaviours of concern
+- Where the visit forms part of the resident’s care plan such as; active assistance with meals, or active assistance with behaviours of concern

-• Where emotional and social support cannot be provided via electronic or other non-contact means, for example, telephone calls, video calls, etc.
+- Where emotional and social support cannot be provided by electronic means, for example; telephone calls, video calls, etc …

-• Where there is a significant change in the condition of the resident or patient
+- Where there is a significant change or deterioration in a resident or patient condition

-There are exceptions to the restrictions of one visitor for one hour per day.
-These exceptions include;
+There are a number of exceptions to the restrictions of one visitor per day for two hours.
+Some examples include:

-We understand that the needs and care of every patient and resident is unique, if you have any concerns or questions about visitor restrictions please contact the Director of Clinical Services at you local health service.
+We understand that the needs and care of every resident are unique.
+If you have any concerns or questions or would like to know if you are exempt from visitor restrictions, please contact the Director of Clinical Services at your local health service.

 Exempt visitors will be subject to the following restrictions: